Project Configurations for Android πŸ› οΈ

 Gradle configuration

-• Gradle should be the default option for build system (for now, you may want to review some other later too such as Bazel, Buck…)
+• Gradle should be the default option for the build system.

-• Although Gradle offers a large degree of flexibility in your project structure, unless you have a compelling reason to do otherwise, you should accept its default structure as this simplify your build scripts.
+• Although Gradle offers a large degree of flexibility in the project structure, unless developers have a compelling reason to do otherwise, they should accept its default structure as this simplify the build scripts.

-// Put this in your app module level gradle:
+// Put this in the app module level gradle:

 signingConfigs {